 Jump to: Probe Station Uses | Automatic vs. Manual | Chucks and Stages | Shielding and Enclosures | Digital Or Stereo Microscope | Vibrational Damping

-Probe stations are incredibly useful for a wide range of experiments from semiconductor characterization to electrophysiology experiments.
+Probe stations are incredibly useful for a wide range of experiments, from semiconductor characterization to electrophysiology.
 However, each experiment will have different requirements and every lab has its own demands.
-The question stands: what is the right probe station set up for you?
+This raises the question: what probe station features do you need?

-As well as experimental needs, you also need to consider lab space, budget and versatility.
-Therefore, equally important questions when selecting a probe station are:
+As well as experimental needs, it is important to consider available lab space, budget and experimental versatility.
+Therefore, an equally important question when selecting a probe station is what features are worth the expense.

 Probe Station